PatrickConboy/World-of-Warcraft-API/README.md

 /class/<className> -- WIP: this path returns information on a given class.

-/faction -- done: this path returns both faction names /faction/<factionName> -- TODO: this returns a brief summary on a specific faction
+/faction -- done: this path returns both faction names /faction/<factionName> -- this returns a brief summary on a specific faction

 /role -- TODO: this path returns list of playable roles in the game /role/<roleName> -- TODO: this path returns info on a specific role (Name, description)